oliver-therobotartist/360-Selfie-Machine/README.md

 # 360-camera
-Use you smart phone and a stepper motor and google street view app to create 360 photos
+Use google street view app on your smart phone and a simple stepper motor control to create 360 photos anywhere, faster.